 Media: Irina has been profiled in numerous media including Amarta, Ladue News, 24 საათი (24 Hours), Georgia News, Studio art magazine and virtually all national TV channels in Georgia.
 Ms. Tevzadze was the subject of a documentary film Irina and was included in Who is Who in Georgian Art catalogue.

 In 2005, after several years abroad, Ms. Tevzadze and her family returned to their native Georgia, where Irina co-founded a design, communication and research company sakartvelo.com LLC and was in charge of creative for the company's commercial communication and design projects.
 During this time, Irina has worked with individual and corporate clients on several branding projects, which included development and management of visual identity, image and communication strategies and design and production of various communication materials.

 During the same period, Irina also designed a highly successful childrenswear collection and led the design and production of uniforms for a number of private schools.
 In 2006, she was awarded First Prize by the Georgian Ministry of Education and Tbilisi City Municipality for her school uniform design, which was adopted by more than 100 public schools in Georgia.

 In 2009, Irina and her family returned to the United States.
 Currently, Irina works an assistant professor at School of Design, Stephens College in Columbia, MO, where she teaches art and fashion courses and is one of the school’s ambassadors to the Council of Fashion Designers of America (CFDA) as she leads the work with students on their submissions to CFDA scholarship competitions.

-In October 2016 Irina will be showing her Spring/Summer 2017 childrenswear collection at the Kansas City Fashion Week.
+On October 12, Irina is showing her Spring/Summer 2017 childrenswear collection at the Kansas City Fashion Week.

-Irina's fashion items and other accessories as well as limited edition prints of her artworks can be purchases at the O, Moda, Moda concept store & café in Tbilisi, Georgia.
+Irina's fashion items and accessories as well as limited edition prints of her artworks can be purchases in Tbilisi, Georgia at the O, Moda, Moda concept store & café.